johnmontero/pyCEO/README.txt

 pyCEO
 ================

-Create management scripts for your applications
+Create management scripts for your applications so you can do things like `python manage.py runserver`.
-(like `manage.py runserver`).

 Features:
 * Support position based and named arguments.